michaelyehya/AquaOptima_An-open-source-interactive-tool-for-holistic-water-allocation/README.md

-# AquaOptima: An open-source interactive tool for holistic water allocation
+# Aquivo: An open-source interactive tool for holistic water allocation
-AquaOptima: An open-source interactive tool for holistic water allocation under competing economic, environmental, and social objectives
+Aquivo: An open-source interactive tool for holistic water allocation under competing economic, environmental, and social objectives
 ## Overview

-AquaOptima decides how much water to route through each **pathway** P[i], a unique combination of *source × treatment technology × end-use* — across multiple regions, in order to balance three competing objectives:
+Aquivo decides how much water to route through each **pathway** P[i], a unique combination of *source × treatment technology × end-use* — across multiple regions, in order to balance three competing objectives:

 | Objective | Meaning | Type | Direction |